 Swanenburg et al. 2014 performed the timed-get-up-and-go test in patients with bilateral vestibular loss.
 The test was performed twice among 21 BVL patients and 21 controls aged 58±14 years old with two different recruiters.
 It was observed that BVL patients walked slower paralleled to control subjects.
 Therefore, ETGUG tests show good reliability for BVL patients with functional deficits.

-Faria et al. 2012 performed the Expanded Timed Get-up-and-Go task in patients who had undergone stroke.
-In this study, intra and interrater reliabilities of ETGUG test were validated and compared among patients who suffered a stroke and healthy individuals.
-It was observed that the group who suffered from stroke took longer time in every activity of the test.
+Faria et al. 2012 performed the Expanded Timed Get-up-and-Go task on patients who had undergone stroke.
+In this study, intra and interrater reliabilities of the ETGUG test were validated and compared among patients who suffered a stroke and healthy individuals.
+It was observed that the group who suffered from stroke took a long time in every activity of the test.

 A comparative study between left and right hemiplegics using ETGUG was performed by Muthukaruppan et al. 2011.
-Male individuals ages from 45-55 who suffered from either left or right immobility were assessed.
+Male individuals ages 45-55 who suffered from either left or right immobility were assessed.
 The time it took for each subject to perform different component tasks were recorded.
-It was observed that individuals with left hemiplegia took more time in standing up, turning and sitting down while the individuals with right hemiplegia were having trouble with gait initiation, walking & speed.
+It was observed that individuals with left hemiplegia took more time to stand up, turning, and sitting down while the individuals with right hemiplegia were having trouble with gait initiation, walking & speed.

-Preliminary investigation of the efficacy of clinically practical dual task tests as concussion assessment tool was performed by Finer.
+A preliminary investigation of the efficacy of clinically practical dual-task tests as a concussion assessment tool was performed by Finer.
 2014.
-54 healthy individuals were subjected to a physical task; expanded time-get-up-and-go (ETGUG) and three cognitive activities such as backward digital recall (BDR), serial sevens (SS) and auditory pure switch task (APST).
-Finer concluded that that response rate of SS and APST was declined when combined with ETGUG test.
+54 healthy individuals were subjected to a physical task; expanded time-get-up-and-go (ETGUG) and three cognitive activities such as backward digital recall (BDR), serial sevens (SS), and auditory pure switch task (APST).
+Finer concluded that the response rate of SS and APST was declined when combined with the ETGUG test.
 On the other hand, the response rate of BDR was comparatively enhanced when combined with ETGUG.